ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker.md

 <a name="buffer" />
 #### 5.2 Using a buffer

 A buffer is used to group events together in bulk before sending them.
 This is especially handy to reduce network usage.
-By default, the Emitter buffers up to 10 events before sending them.
-You can change this to send events instantly as soon as they are created like so:
+By default, the Emitter buffers up to 10 events together before sending them; only available if you are using POST as your request type.

 ```java
 e1.setBufferOption(BufferOption.Single); // 1